The Interview Process: Selecting the "Right" Person

 - Prepare a list of standard questions concerning the candidate's skills, abilities and past work performance that you want him/her to answer.

-- Prepare a list of prioritized and measurable criteria, either in the form of a worksheet or other method, for analyzing and comparing the candidates.
+- Prepare a list of prioritized and measurable criteria for analyzing and comparing the candidates.

 - Review the candidate's resume prior to the interview.